Tbaytel's Accessibility Plan

 The A.C.A. identifies the following priority areas where accessibility barriers exist that hinder a person’s full and equal participation in society:

-This accessibility plan outlines barriers identified in each area and activities that we will undertake to remove and prevent them.
-These action items are organized by short-term activities and future items for our medium to long-term action plan.
+This plan outlines barriers that were identified to Tbaytel in each area and the activities that we will undertake to remove them.
+The action items are organized by short-term activities that we will more immediately initiate, as well as future items that make up our medium to long-term action plan.

 Consultations